 Maintenance of record in the FMU office was identified as concern.
 Some important information was lost, otherwise would be very useful for the planning and management purposes.
-The Unit Office shall maintain the records of all the activities within the FMU as per the record-keeping format reflected in the Forest Management Code of Bhutan, 2004 and other guidelines issued by the Department.
+The Unit Office shall maintain the records of all the activities within the FMU as per the record-keeping format reflected in the Forest and Nature Conservation Code of Best Management Practices of Bhutan and other guidelines issued by the Department.
+Further, its recommended to develop data base software to store FMU data so that planners can refers while preparing management plans in future.